mbasa/graphhopper/reader-postgis/README.md

 * If the data in PostgreSQL changes and the graph has to be updated, just delete the created graph directory and restart GraphHopper using the above method.

+#### Reference

+For more information refer to [this blog on the postgis-reader](https://georepublic.info/ja/blog/2018/graphhopper-with-postgis-data-reader/).